armync/ArminC-Windows-Debloat/README.md

 ##### Other apps
 Next, for all the other steps, you'll need a file archiver.
 [NanaZip](https://github.com/M2Team/NanaZip), unforked [7-Zip](https://www.7-zip.org/) or even [PeaZip](https://peazip.github.io/) should do it.
 These are *open-source*.

 For peace of mind, it is a good habit to **install an antivirus**.
 Depending on your Windows image, the default one, **Defender** should be good enough.
 In other considerations, it may be removed, disabled, or not working at all.
-As options there are [Kaspersky Security Cloud (Free)](https://www.kaspersky.com/free-antivirus") or even [BitDefender (Free)](https://www.bitdefender.com/solutions/free.html).
-Kaspersky includes most of the protection modules from its premium version and **intelligently disables** itself when resources are needed, like during gaming.
+As options there is [BitDefender (Free)](https://www.bitdefender.com/solutions/free.html) or [Kaspersky Security Cloud (Free)](https://www.kaspersky.com/free-antivirus).
+Should **intelligently disables** themselves when resources are needed, like during gaming.

 ##### Updates
 Optionally, **check all available updates and drivers**, install them, and restart the computer. **Ensure** there are **no** remaining updates.
 It is **not advisable to disable** or avoid them.